 MMC issues diplomas under the student’s legal name or the name as it appears on the student’s academic record.
 Nicknames or variations from the student’s legal name will not be published on the diploma.
 Students requesting a different name on the diploma will be required to submit an Official Change of Name form.
 Students must provide proof by attaching a copy of the marriage license, divorce decree, court papers, copy of certificate of naturalization, or similar documents.

-In the event a diploma is lost or damaged, the student may request a duplicate diploma by completing the form.
-If the diploma was damaged, the student must return the damaged diploma, accompanied by Re-Issue Diploma form requesting that a replacement be issued.
+In the event a diploma is lost or damaged, the student may request a duplicate diploma by submitting the Re-Issue Diploma form.
+If the diploma was damaged, the student must return the damaged diploma, accompanied by Re-Issue Diploma form, requesting that a replacement be issued.
 The student can mail the form along with payment to:

 Center for Student Services